babalekpam/ARGICRM-FULL/replit.md

 ## Overview

 ARGILETTE is a comprehensive SEO analytics platform inspired by Neil Patel's Ubersuggest.
-The application provides keyword research, site audits, traffic analysis, competitor tracking, and backlink monitoring capabilities through a professional, data-rich dashboard interface.
+The application provides keyword research, site audits, traffic analysis, competitor tracking, backlink monitoring, and **link building** capabilities through a professional, data-rich dashboard interface.

 The platform follows a modern full-stack architecture with React/TypeScript frontend, Express backend, and PostgreSQL database using Drizzle ORM.
 The design system emphasizes clarity over complexity with card-based layouts and Material Design principles for data visualization.